hyojaekim03/HTN25_submission/readme.md

 ### **DB Architecture**

-- I used Singleton architecture for my database instance to avoid unnessecary connections if it were to scale.
+- I used Singleton architecture for my database instance to avoid unnessecary connections.
 This way, the application uses less resources.

 ## **APIs**